 Stingers occur when the shoulder and head go in opposite directions, the head is moved

 quickly to one side, or the area above the collarbone is hit.
 The injury occurs when

-a spinal nerve in the neck is compressed as the head accelerates backward and the
+a spinal nerve in the neck is squeezed (compressed) as the head is forced backward

-neck is forced toward the affected side.
-Stingers may also be caused when the head
+and the neck is forced toward the affected side.
+Stingers may also be caused when

-accelerates sideways, away from the shoulder, which overstretches the nerves in the
+the head is forced sideways, away from the shoulder.
+This overstretches the nerves in

 You may feel a sudden burning or stinging pain in your arm or between your neck and

 shoulder.
 Your shoulder or arm may be tingly, weak, or numb.
 It also may feel like